cvadityaflipkart/hoverfly-java/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional relevant information
 If not indicated above:
-1. OS and version: e.g. macOS Mojave, Windows 10, Red Hat Linux, ...
-2. Hoverfly Java version: e.g. 0.11.2
+1. Hoverfly Java version: e.g. 0.11.2
-3. Tools/Browser you were using
-4. Anything that might help us to diagnose the problem
+2. Anything that might help us to diagnose the problem